 Symptoms: Women and men may have redness and itching around the genitals.
 You may be able to see the lice or their eggs on the shaft of the pubic hair.

 Symptoms: An early symptom is a red, painless sore, called a chancre.
 The sore can be on the penis, vagina, rectum, tongue, or throat.
 The glands near the sore may be swollen.
 Without treatment, the infection can spread into your blood.
 Then you may experience a fever, sore throat, headache, or pain in your joints.
 Another symptom is a scaly rash on the palms of the hands or the bottom of the feet.
-The sores and other symptoms go away, but this does not mean that the infection is gone.
+The sores and other symptoms go away, but this doesn’t mean the infection is gone.
 It could come back many years later and cause problems in the brain and spinal cord, heart, or other organs.

 Treatment: Syphilis can cause serious health problems if it’s not treated.
 Antibiotics should be taken as early as possible after infection.
 If one partner is infected, the other should be tested.

 Symptoms: Women can have a heavy, greenish-yellow frothy discharge and pain when urinating or while having sex.
-It can also cause redness, itching, and a burning feeling in the genital area.
-Men may have burning with urination or ejaculation, itching or irritation inside the penis, or discharge from the penis.
+It also can cause redness, itching, and a burning feeling in the genital area.
+Men may have burning with urination or ejaculation, itching, or irritation inside the penis, or discharge from the penis.
 Left untreated, the infection can last for months or years.